The Risks of Companion AI for Kids and Teens:

 • Age Limits: Intended for users aged 16+; age is self-reported; violations of age policy are user-reported

-• Holly’s Notes: They refer to their AI chatbots as “AI beings” and describe the experience as “surprisingly human”, and the relationships as “authentic” and “enduring”.
-More from the site: “Build a meaningful friendship, develop a passionate relationship, or learn from an insightful mentor.
-No matter what you're looking for, Nomi's humanlike memory and creativity foster a deep, consistent, and evolving relationship”.
-On content moderation: “Nomi is built on freedom of expression.
+• Holly’s Notes: They refer to their AI chatbots as “AI beings” and describe the relationships as “surprisingly human,” “authentic,” and “enduring.”
+From their website: “Build a meaningful friendship, develop a passionate relationship, or learn from an insightful mentor.
+No matter what you're looking for, Nomi's humanlike memory and creativity foster a deep, consistent, and evolving relationship.”
+This is one of the more dangerous AI companion apps, with virtually no content moderation.
+Per the site, “Nomi is built on freedom of expression.
 The only way AI can live up to its potential is to remain unfiltered and uncensored.”

-Additional companion AI apps and sites to look out for (NSFW):
+Additional companion AI apps and sites to look out for:

-- Anima - Pi - Kuki - Nova - Soulfun - EvaAI - MuahAI - Paradot - Dippy
+- Paradot - Dippy - Chub.ai - Kuki - Nova - Soulfun - EvaAI

-- Talk to your child and ask questions about AI companions and online safety
+- Talk to your child and ask questions about AI chatbot usage and online safety

 - Check for specific apps or sites visited and monitor conversations